 Are you using this guide for open enrollment?
-If yes, that's perfect because you'll find just what you need to make informed choices for 2020 coverage.
-Don't miss this once-a-year opportunity to enroll in plans that fit your needs.
+If yes, please read carefully to find valuable information to make informed choices for your 2024 coverage.
+Do not miss this once-a-year opportunity to enroll in benefit plans that fit your needs.